-Per Section 8.3 of the MTN-029/IPM 039 protocol, study staff will report on the AE Log CRF all AEs reported by or observed in enrolled study participants regardless of severity and presumed relationship to study product.
-Expected AEs must also be captured on the AE Log CRF.
-However, bleeding at the time of speculum insertion or specimen collection that is judged by the clinician to be within the range of normally anticipated bleeding for that procedure will not be reportable as an AE.
-Bleeding of greater quantity or longer duration than typically associated with those procedures will be reported as an AE.
+Per Section 8.3 of the MTN-030/IPM 041 protocol, study staff will report on the AE Log CRF all AEs reported by or observed in enrolled study participants regardless of severity, presumed relationship to study product or expectedness.
+However, changes in genital bleeding during follow-up will not be reportable as an AE, unless also deemed to be a Serious Adverse Event (see Section 8.1.3).